AvolitesLtd/TitanManual/docs/chases/chase-options.md

 Sets how the cues in the chase are linked.
 The options
 are:

-\[Link according to individual steps\] - Each step in the chase will obey its individual link settings which are set using the [Playback View window](editing-a-chase.md#opening-a-chase-for-editing) or the [<Keys.HardKey>Unfold</Keys.HardKey> function](editing-a-chase.md#editing-a-chase-using-unfold).\
+<Keys.SoftKey>Link according to individual steps</Keys.SoftKey> - Each step in the chase will obey its
+individual link settings which are set using the [Playback View window](editing-a-chase.md#opening-a-chase-for-editing) or the [<Keys.HardKey>Unfold</Keys.HardKey> function](editing-a-chase.md#editing-a-chase-using-unfold).\
-\[Always Link Steps\] - The chase will run on its own using the times\
+<Keys.SoftKey>Always Link Steps</Keys.SoftKey> - The chase will run on its own using the times\
-\[Never Link Steps\] - The chase will pause after every delay/fade time for the user to press <Keys.HardKey>Go</Keys.HardKey>
+<Keys.SoftKey>Never Link Steps</Keys.SoftKey> - The chase will pause after every delay/fade time
+for the user to press <Keys.HardKey>Go</Keys.HardKey>

 > When a chase is unlinked, raising the fader does not fire the first cue, which can be a problem.
 To get round this, if the chase is not looped, simply link the first cue to the previous one.
 If the chase is looped, add a dummy step at the end with 0 sec fade, 0 sec delay and link the first step to this one.